LuidjyAubel/IDE-langage/README.md

 # __**Langage P++**__

-### This software was created by an IT student who have an advanced technician certificate in programming,and you can use for free this software who is under MIT licence
+### This software was created by an IT student who have an advanced technician certificate in programming, and you can use for free this software who is under MIT licence

 #### this one use the C# and windows forms
 ---------------------------